Facial recognition deal opens access to public and private parties - NZ Herald

 There is a lack of reliable and readily available information about the expansion of facial recognition in this country, coupled with conflicting claims about the aims of facial recognition expansion, even among partners.

-Daon, and major Irish tech company, is expanding a second biometrics system that Internal Affairs uses to ensure applicants for a RealMe account to deal with government and businesses are real people.
+Daon, an major Irish tech company, is expanding a second biometrics system that Internal Affairs uses to ensure applicants for a RealMe account to deal with government and businesses are real people.

 In a case study published online, Daon claimed that it would be able to assist Internal Affairs to realise its hope of "eliminating" human review of biometric data "altogether in the future, saving time and money".
 At the moment staff review some images.
 Its pioneering work in areas like "policy-driven configurable facial black lists and web and mobile behavioural biometrics" would enable this, it said.